 AR SAVES (Stroke Assistance through Virtual Emergency Support)

-AR SAVES, a state-wide stroke management system, helps to ensure timely treatment of stroke patients by linking emergency room doctors at participating hospitals to specially-trained vascular neurologists via live, two-way video, 24-hours a day.
+AR SAVES is a state-wide stroke management system, which helps to ensure timely treatment of stroke patients by linking emergency room doctors at participating hospitals to specially-trained vascular neurologists via live, two-way video, 24-hours a day.

 Many of Arkansas’ rural hospitals lack staff resources to accurately identify and manage patients who may benefit from receiving a clot-busting drug.
 The window of time needed to effectively administer the clot-busting drug is often lost when stroke patients are transported to a better-equipped facility.